Posted June 19th, 2013 by SimpliSafe

 Indoor motion sensors are an integral part of most home security systems.
 When combined with other sensors, they help to give a home full coverage — if an intruder sneaks into the home in some unexpected way, his movements will get caught the second he strides towards your flatscreen TV.
 There are many, many types available, but before you get into design decisions (black or white?) or technical specs (how big do you want your area of coverage?), there are a couple of basic decisions to make:

-- Wired or Wireless: Wireless motion detectors are particularly useful because they allow you test different placements to find the most effective position.
+Wireless motion detectors are particularly useful because they allow you test different placements to find the most effective position.
 Set one too high on the wall, and your burglar might find it easy to sneak by; set it too low, and your dog will be setting off your home’s alarm every two minutes.
 With a wireless detector, it's easy to find the sweet spot that nabs the burglars and nothing else.
 But keep in mind, most wireless motion sensors have a maximum range of 400 ft—so if you’re trying to protect Brangelina’s 5,000 square foot Los Angeles beach house, a wired sensor will be a better fit.

-- Pet-Safe: If you have a four-legged friend in your home, you'll want to make sure he or she isn't mistaken for an intruder.
+If you have a four-legged friend in your home, you'll want to make sure he or she isn't mistaken for an intruder.
 Some sensors are designed to be "pet immune," and will ignore pets up to a certain weight.
 Others can be made that way by placement, testing, and masking.

 HOW DO MOTION SENSORS WORK?